GDPR: the path to compliance has just become clearer

 We concluded this part of the session by outlining why enterprise mobility tools are so vital to providing firms with this level of control and looked at how firms can assign user privileges to documents and remotely wipe data on any device using Microsoft Enterprise Mobility + Security.

-It’s not too late to start your journey to GDPR compliance – Talk to GCI about our managed solution can help you make your organisation compliant, secure and productive – Email email@example.com to find out more.
+Want to know more?
+Talk to us about how we can help you make your organisation compliant, secure and productive at firstname.lastname@example.org.